suzzzal/GSoC-2026-End-Term-Report/README.md

 ## Future Work

+* **Milvus compatibility**
+  Make the module compatible with the Milvus provider for vector database and indexing.

+* **Chat Session Persistence and Logout Behavior** Modules currently uses browser storage to save the chat sessions, but the chat storage disappears when the user logs out, this need a fix.

 * **Performance Improvements :**
   Optimize indexing, retrieval, and response generation to make the assistant faster and more efficient.